Delivering Excellence in Health Care

 We are also nationally recognized in areas of care including orthopedics, neurology, gastroenterology, cancer, and pulmonary.

 Our programs and services are overseen by a dedicated and compassionate team of award-winning physicians, nurses and supporting medical professionals who put the health needs and safety of our patients first.
-For the 17th time, we have been recognized with an 'A'—the top grade for patient safety—from the Leapfrog Group.
-We are also the first and only hospital on Long Island to receive a five-star rating from the Centers for Medicare & Medicaid Services for consistently high patient satisfaction scores.
+For the 22nd time, we have been recognized with an 'A'—the top grade for patient safety—from the Leapfrog Group.
+We are also the first hospital on Long Island to receive a five-star rating from the Centers for Medicare & Medicaid Services for consistently high patient satisfaction scores.

 About St. Francis Hospital & Heart Center®